 Close to Home, Behind Closed Doors

-Snyder met a woman named Suzanne Dubus who was developing a risk assessment tool that identified the 20 highest risk indicators for domestic homicides.
+By chance one day, Snyder met a woman named Suzanne Dubus who was developing a risk assessment tool that identified the 20 highest risk indicators for domestic homicides.
 The goal was to predict the homicides before they occurred.
 The idea floored Snyder.
 “You might as well have said to me you figured out a way to end poverty,” she says.
 “I was utterly speechless.
 I drove around with [Dubus] for hours, sitting in the back seat of her car, asking questions and taking notes.
 I realized very quickly that I had been buying into all these myths about domestic violence.
 She really changed the course of my life.”

 Snyder spent the next several years learning about the size and scope of the issue.
 The statistics she shares in No Visible Bruises are staggering.
 Every day, an average of 137 women are killed across the globe by intimate partner or familial violence.
 In 2017 alone, 50,000 women were killed by partners or family members.
 And in the United States, 20 people are assaulted every minute by their partners.
 The overwhelming majority of victims, about 85 percent, are female.
 In our nation, more than half of all murdered women are killed by a current or former partner.

-Blowing Away the MYTHS
+Blowing Away the Myths

 In No Visible Bruises, Snyder goes beyond statistics, bringing to life the people behind the numbers.
 She tells the stories of victims, abusers, family members, law enforcement officers, caseworkers, prosecutors, reformers, and advocates.